abbbi/virtnbdbackup/README.md

 Both `virtnbdbackup` and `virtnbdrestore` commands support authenticating against libvirtd with the usual URIs.
 Consider using the following options:

- `-U`: Specify an arbitary connection URI to use against libvirt
+ `-U`: Specify an arbitrary connection URI to use against libvirt

  `--user`: Username to use for the specified connection URI

  `--password`: Password to use for the specified connection URI.

-It is also possible to specifiy the credentials stored as authentication file like it would be possible using the `virsh -c` option:
+It is also possible to specify the credentials stored as authentication file like it would be possible using the `virsh -c` option:

 ```